DubovinaDj/Getting-and-Cleaning-Data-Course-Project/README.md

 4. The README that explains the analysis files is clear and understandable.
 5. The work submitted for this project is the work of the student who submitted it.

+License
+Anyone may contribute after this assignment is turned in and graded.

+Blog Posts on the Specialization | John Hopkins Coursera

+Getting and Cleaning Data (JHU Coursera)

+R Programming (JHU Coursera)

+The Data Scientist’s Toolbox (JHU Coursera)